corda/corda-docs-portal/content/en/tools/digital-currencies/transferring/performing-push-transfers.md

 title: "Performing Push Transfers"
 ---

-This topic describes how to perform a push transfer .
+This topic describes how to perform a push transfer.
 A push transfer occurs when the initiator of the transfer, which possesses tokens, wants to transfer those tokens to a recipient.
 Once the push transfer is performed, the tokens are immediately transferred to the recipient.

 You could instead [create a push transfer request]({{< relref "creating-push-transfer-requests.md" >}}).
 The difference between that and performing a push transfer is that, when creating a push transfer request, the recipient must approve the request before the tokens are transferred.

 As a commercial bank: